Sell Vintage and Antique Furniture Online

 All dealers are vetted by our team to ensure the highest levels of customer service and professionalism are delivered.

 We also provide vintage, art and antique dealers with specialist advertising and promotion, with their pieces put in front of large and targeted audiences from across the World.
 Best of all, there’s a choice of flexible payment options to choose from.
-The majority of dealers start on our simple commission structure – 15% commission when an item is sold, with no other costs or hidden fees.
+The majority of dealers start on our simple commission structure – taken when an item is sold, with no other costs or hidden fees.

 Dependant on sales volumes, your business can also make an application to switch to a tailored monthly subscription if desirable, as an alternative to commission – this is of course subject to agreement and approval.